AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 # Enable multiple applications to share bandwidth \(sample code\)

-This topic describes how to call the API with Alibaba Cloud SDK for Python to enable multiple applications to share the bandwidth provided by an EIP bandwidth plan.
-This reduces the costs of Internet data transfer.
+This topic describes how to enable multiple applications to share the bandwidth of an EIP bandwidth plan by calling an API operation through Alibaba Cloud SDK for Python.
+This reduces the data egress costs.

 ## Scenario